 Fill your stainless steel pot with your 1 gallon of milk

-Put on a burner at medium-low, so to slowly increase the temperature to 91-95 degrees Fahrenheit.
+Put on a burner at medium-low, so to slowly increase the temperature of the milk to 91-95 degrees Fahrenheit.

-Once the milk has reached this temperature, add in your 1.5 teaspoons of citric acid and stir slowly for about 30 sec.- 1 min.
-You will notice the milk start to curdle and that's exactly what you want to see.
+Once the milk has reached this temperature, add in your 1.5 teaspoons of citric acid.
+Stir slowly for about 30 sec.- 1 min.
+You will notice the milk start to curdle and that’s exactly what you want to see.

-Remove the pot from heat and slowly stir in the dissolved rennet/water- for about 30 sec. to 1 min.
+Remove the pot from heat and slowly stir in the dissolved rennet mixture (the rennet and water).
+Making sure to reach the bottom of the pot – for about 30 sec. to 1 min.

 Place the lid on the pot and set your timer for 25 minutes.

-Take a clean butter knife and slice the curds into squares (this just makes the curds easier to remove).
+Take a clean butter knife and slice the curds into squares.
+This grid-like pattern just makes the curds easier to remove.

 Prepare your stainless steel strainer by placing it inside a bowl and covering it with cheesecloth.